Priyanka142806/Py-Scripts/README.md

 ## Introduction

 This project aims to simplify and guide the learners towards the world of automation.
-All the scripts in this repository can be found under the ``scripts`` directory and have been contributed by our generous contributors.
-To add your contributions towards opensource community and grab the opportunity, Then lets start with this repository.
+All the scripts in this repository can be found under the ``scripts`` directory.
+To add your contributions to this project and grab the opportunity, Then lets start with this repository.
 This repository consist a list of awesome `Terminal-Based` script projects.
 If you are looking to make your contribution, follow the steps below.
 </br>